-This Oatmeal Cake with Broiled Coconut Pecan Topping recipe is the kind of cake that can be served as a coffee cake for breakfast or brunch, with a cup of coffee and at tea time or as a sweet dessert ending to any meal.
+This Oatmeal Cake with Broiled Coconut Pecan Topping recipe is the kind of cake that can be served as a coffee cake for breakfast or brunch, with a cup of coffee and at tea time or as a sweet dessert ending to your meal.

 Easy Oatmeal Cake with Broiled Coconut Pecan Topping Recipe

-The decadent broiled coconut pecan topping is what sets this oatmeal cake apart and takes it over-the-top.
-Oatmeal cake is one of those vintage cake recipes that needs to be preserved because it's so darn delicious!
+Oatmeal cake is one of those vintage cake recipes that needs to be preserved because it’s so darn delicious!
 Oatmeal cake has a dense rich texture and a combination of flavors that has made it a potluck favorite for generations.
+What’s the origin of old fashioned oatmeal cake?
+While it isn’t exactly clear, like many vintage cakes this kind of cake likely originated out of a need to use simple pantry ingredients to make something delicious.
+The decadent broiled coconut pecan frosting is what sets this oatmeal cake apart and takes it over-the-top.How to make simple Oatmeal Cake:

-Oatmeal Cake with Coconut Pecan Topping Recipe
+How To Make Oatmeal Cake with Broiled Coconut Pecan Topping

 This homemade oatmeal cake recipe is one that can take you from breakfast and brunch to a mid morning snack with a mug of coffee or tea and dessert.

-- Ingredients you'll need to make this recipe for homemade Oatmeal Cake: Quick cooking oats, hot water, all purpose flour, baking soda, ground cinnamon, salt, nutmeg, butter, evaporated milk, light brown sugar, granulated sugar, large eggs and vanilla extract.
+• Ingredients you’ll need to make this recipe for homemade Oatmeal Cake: Quick cooking oats, hot water, all purpose flour, baking soda, ground cinnamon, salt, nutmeg, butter, evaporated milk, light brown sugar, granulated sugar, large eggs and vanilla extract.

-- While the oatmeal cools, sift together the dry ingredients in a separate bowl using a whisk.
-You should also begin creaming the wet ingredients together with a hand mixer or a stand mixer.
-By the time these are done, the oatmeal has likely cooled enough to proceed with the recipe and add it to the creamed mixture.
+• Next, use a stand mixer or a hand mixer to cream the wet ingredients together.
+By the time this is done, the oatmeal has likely cooled enough to proceed with the recipe and you can safely add it to the creamed mixture.

-- This cake can be served warm, at room temperature or chilled.
+• This cake can be served warm, at room temperature or chilled.

-- Store leftover oatmeal cake in the refrigerator for up to 5 days or on the counter for up to 3 days.
+• Store leftover oatmeal cake in the refrigerator for up to 5 days or on the counter for up to 3-4 days.

 More Southern Style Cake Recipes to Make